Seymour Airport: History

-By 30 September 1945, most personnel were withdrawn and only a housekeeping staff remained.
-The military facility was deactivated on 30 April 1946, leaving a communications unit which deactivated on 29 February 1948.
-Today many of the former USAAF aircraft parking hardstands still exist, along with an unused NW/SE runway that was abandoned after the war but remains in reasonable condition.
+By 30 September 1945, most personnel were withdrawn, and only a housekeeping staff remained.
+The military facility was deactivated on 30 April 1946, leaving a communications unit, which was deactivated on 29 February 1948.
+Today, many of the former USAAF aircraft parking hardstands still exist, along with an unused NW/SE runway that was abandoned after the war but remains in reasonable condition.